shoeffner/monty/04_CollectionsFileIO/slides.md

 # Function arguments and collections

 Write a function `calculator`.
 It takes a list of arguments and performs the operation provided with the keyword `operation` on all numbers to return one result.
 Implement it for the operations `+`, `-`, `*`, `/`.
-If no operation is provided, return the first number.
+If no operation (or an invalid one) is provided, return the first number.

 Example inputs                                   Result
 ------------------------------------------------ ------